jmccrae/cogalex-adjectives/slides.md

 * OWL (Web Ontology Language) is a decidable subset of FOL (first-order logic)
     * Not fuzzy
     * Strictly monotonic
-* The representation of gradable adjectives is fundamentally impossible
+* The representation of gradable adjectives is impossible in OWL

 # PANIC!